 The bill would codify that APRNs could independently diagnose, prescribe, and administer medicine.

-As seen below, additional allied health professions are permitted to apply anesthesia.
+The concern: As seen below, additional allied health professions are permitted to apply anesthesia.
 Most concerning is the scope expansion that could permit nurse anesthetists to practice without physician collaboration.

 The expands audiologists' scope to include "cerumen management" and "interoperative neurophysiologic monitoring" and permits audiologists to screen for cognitive, depression and vision.